You are here

 - Laws and Regulations Related to Records

 Disposition refers to the final decision about whether to dispose of records or keep records permanently.
 Disposition of records can mean either destruction of records, transfer of permanent or archival records to an archival repository, or transfer of records to another entity for continued retention.

 The State Archives conducts appraisals of state agency records and these determinations are reflected in agency-specific retention items.
 Records cannot be sent to the Archives without prior consultation with and approval of State Archives staff.
-Please call (518) 474-6926 or contact us via email at email@example.com for more information about the appraisal of state agency records.
+Please call (518) 474-6926 or contact us via email at firstname.lastname@example.org for more information about the appraisal of state agency records.

 Non-government historical records repositories should use their collecting policy as a basis for appraising records.
 For more information on developing a collecting policy, see our publication, Strengthening New York's Historical Records Programs, A Self-Study Guide.

 Establish a formal procedure that ensures records are disposed of regularly.
 This will safeguard against accidental destruction of records that have not met their minimum retention periods or are needed for litigation, audits, or other investigations.